Badgerati/Pode/docs/Tutorials/Authentication/Methods/Form.md

 }
 ```

-By default, Pode will check if the Request's payload contains a `username` and `password` fields.
+By default, Pode will check if the request's payload contains a `username` and `password` fields.
 The `New-PodeAuthScheme -Form` function can be supplied parameters to allow for custom names of these fields.

 For example, to look for the field `email` rather than the default `username` you could do: